phpearth/conduct/conduct.md

 *Short summary of Code of Conduct.*

 * Post in English only.
 * Be professional.
 Aim for good quality in questions and discussions.
-For sharing code use code hosting service such as [Gist](https.//gist.github.com).
+Use code hosting service such as [Gist](https.//gist.github.com) for sharing code.
-* Publish only web-centric development topics.
+* Publish only PHP and web-centric development related topics.
-* Don't share private data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general).
+* Don't share personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general).
 * Be nice and respectful to others.

 ## The full version